 Similar representatives and members of the public may serve on other advisory committees and workgroups with special interests such as bicycle, pedestrian, freight, and safety.
 KTMPO values the unique perspective from citizens and community advocates.
 These focus groups serve to review key transportation issues and provide recommendations to policy leaders.

-The transportation policy board and advisory committees are supported by professional and administrative staff to form and function as the MPO, carrying out the core activities and responsibilities of transportation planning.
+The transportation policy board and advisory committees are supported by professional and administrative staff to carry out the core activities and responsibilities of transportation planning.

 Core Activities & Responsibilities